 A UE does not expect to multiplex in a PUSCH transmission in one slot with SCS configuration μ1 UCI of same type that the UE would transmit in PUCCHs in different slots with SCS configuration μ2 if μ1<μ2.

-A UE does not expect to multiplex in a PUSCH transmission or in a PUCCH transmission HARQ-ACK information that the UE would transmit in different PUCCHs.
+A UE does not expect to multiplex in a PUSCH transmission or in a PUCCH transmission HARQ-ACK information that the UE would transmit in different PUCCHs of a same priority index.

 A UE does not expect a PUCCH resource that results from multiplexing overlapped PUCCH resources, if applicable, to overlap with more than one PUSCHs if each of the more than one PUSCHs includes aperiodic CSI reports.